About Me

 10/2020 — 10/2021

-Furthermore, I completed a research project to predict the net drag reduction that can be achieved by positioning an undulating sinusoidal wavy wall at an oblique angle to the flow direction to emulate spanwise forcing; this idea was first proposed by my supervisor in Chernyshenko (2013).
+Furthermore, I conducted a research project to predict the net drag reduction that can be achieved by positioning an undulating sinusoidal wavy wall at an oblique angle to the flow direction to emulate spanwise forcing; this idea was first proposed by my supervisor in Chernyshenko (2013).

 BA&Sc How do fluids affect vehicles?